-- 1. Produce Word documents containing tables, numbered and bulleted lists, a variety of fonts, graphics and pictures - 2.
-Sort data and perform basic arithmetic and statistical procedures within Excel - 3.
-Produce charts and graphs in a variety of formats using Excel - 4.
-Produce slides for a presentation within the PowerPoint package that include text, bullet points, drawings, use of pre-set animations for the appearance of text - 5.
-Give clear presentations on a scientific topic - 6.
-Produce clearly written scientific reports - 7.
-Work in teams - 8.
-Plan and carry out research projects including managing their time in an efficient fashion
+Produce Word documents containing tables, numbered and bulleted lists, a variety of fonts, graphics and pictures Sort data and perform basic arithmetic and statistical procedures within Excel Produce charts and graphs in a variety of formats using Excel Produce slides for a presentation within the PowerPoint package that include text, bullet points, drawings, use of pre-set animations for the appearance of text scientific reports

+5. Give clear presentations on a scientific topic

+6. Produce clearly written

+7. Work in teams

+8. Plan and carry out research projects including managing their time in an efficient fashion

-Lectures, self-taught computer packages, seminars, individual research projects, team-based presentations and research projects
+Teaching / learning methods and strategies Lectures, self-taught computer packages, seminars, individual research projects, team-based presentations and research projects